pactflow/example-bi-directional-provider-dotnet/README.md

 <!-- Provider Overview -->

-This is an example of a <language> "Product" API Provider that uses <tool>, Pact, [Pactflow](https://pactflow.io) and GitHub Actions to generate and publish Pact provider contracts.
+This is an example of a .NET "Product" API Provider that uses Schemathesis, Pact, [Pactflow](https://pactflow.io) and GitHub Actions to generate and publish Pact provider contracts.

 It performs pre-deployment cross-compatability checks to ensure that it is compatible with specified consumers using the Bi-Directional contract capability of Pactflow.